Man Raze: Debut album release (2008)

 The debut album Surreal was released in the USA on the VH1 Classic label on 3 June 2008.
 The album contains 12 tracks and the band aim to play live shows in between other band commitments.
 The song 'Turn It Up' was released to radio in the USA during May and a 30-second advert for the album was added to the VH1 Classic channel.

 Surreal was released online on 14 May 2008 featuring a bonus Dub version of 'Turn It Up' and its video.

 The band launched an official video channel on YouTube in May 2008.
 It features videos approved only by the band including live footage and interviews.
 During June 2008, 12 video clips were added to the channel previewing the documentary 'Man Raze The Film' which is due to be shown on TV later in the year.

 UK album release/UK Tour (2008)

 The debut album Surreal was released in the UK on 1 December 2008.
 It included a 5-track European bonus disc.

 To support the release of the album in their homeland the band embarked on their first ever tour, playing four dates around the UK: 3 December at Manchester, 4 December at Birmingham, and 8–9 December at London.

 UK Tour with Alice Cooper (2009)

-After Def Leppard cancelled North American tour in late 2009 that Man Raze were going to support, the band were invited to support Alice Cooper on all of his UK dates in late November/early December 2009.
+Man Raze were the intended for support for Def Leppard on their 2009 North American but the tour was cancelled.
+The band were invited to support Alice Cooper on all of his UK dates in late November/early December 2009.